wp-statistics/wp-statistics/readme.txt

 == Upgrade Notice ==
 = 12.0 =
 PHP 5.4 is now required for version 11.0 and above!
-IPv6 is now supported if you have IPv6 support complied in to PHP, if you don't you may see warning messages if you receive visitors from IPv6 addresses (see the FAQ for more information).

 == Changelog ==
 = 12.0.0 =
-* Release Date: TBD
+* Release Date: February 18, 2017
 * Added: Categories, tags and authors stats pages.
 * Added: Option to exclude AJAX calls from the statistics collection.
 * Fixed: Removal of settings now uses the defaults and handles a conner case that could cause corrupt settings to be saved during the reset.